Qui Tam Lawsuit Defense Attorneys

 - If necessary, we will tailor our representation to obtaining a favorable pre-trial resolution or a positive result at trial.
 If it is not possible to prevent DOJ intervention (or if the relator chooses to pursue his or her claim independently), we will shift our focus to obtaining a favorable resolution either prior to or during trial.
 While this may mean negotiating a settlement, it could also still mean convincing the relator’s attorney, the DOJ, or the judge that no judgment is warranted.

 - We will keep you informed and work closely with you every step of the way.
-Our senior attorneys will remain in close contact with you throughout the duration of your case.
+Our senior Qui Tam defense lawyers will remain in close contact with you throughout the duration of your case.
 We will keep you informed, answer your questions, listen to your suggestions, and make sure you are confident in the direction of your defense.

 More about Our Federal Whistleblower Defense Practice